Linus4/eldritchinstinct/eldritch-instinct-srd.md

 However, if you are wounded, make a STR save after every week.
 On a success, recover 1d4 HP.
 You heal your wounds on a critical success, or when you recover to half of your maximum HP.

+### Die of Fate

+Occasionally you will want an element of randomness (e.g. the weather, looking for specific items, etc.).
+In these situations, roll 1d6.
+A roll of 4 or more generally favors the players.
+A roll of 3 or under tends to mean bad luck for the PCs or their allies.

 [back to index](#index)
 <p></p>